Power and Protest (social movements) in the 20th Century:

 Carter notes that in the First Wave, it was often the personality of leaders such as Khruschev and Kennedy, and later Gorbachev, that played an important part in getting agreements (op cit p 78).
 Third world governments pushed for an end to testing, as did a number of prominent scientists.
 She argues that the NPT was signed after the first wave of the campaign against nuclear weapons had begun to decline, but it did alter consciousness about testing and weapons, and made sure that concern was reflected in the media.
 The first wave also left behind organisations such as the International Peace Research Association which laid a foundation for a revival of the movement in the ‘80s.
 (Carter op cit p 79).

-revived in the ‘80s, it was largely as a result of the placing of missiles
+When the movement revived in the ‘80s, it was largely as a result of the

 Achievements of this phase include:

-protests, which we can hardly count as part of a social movement!).
-In
+which we can hardly count as part of a social movement!).
+In 1981, marches

-1981, marches comprising tens of thousands each, and in a few cities hundreds
+comprising tens of thousands each, and in a few cities hundreds of thousands

 - the abandonment of plans to build a “neutron bomb” in the late 1970s: this was a weapon that would destroy people by radiation without damaging buildings!
 However, I am not sure whether the outcry about such a weapon was what stopped it, or that it became not feasible to construct…